● CONCEPT

 — Verified buyer, Jeff Nippard program review

-Meanwhile, Fitness+ doesn't serve gym-goers at all.
-Every workout is one-size-fits-all.
-The same Push Day video plays for a 120 lb beginner and a 200 lb intermediate lifter.
-Apple Watch knows your heart rate, HRV, and sleep — and does nothing with it to adapt the workout.
+Users churn from expert programs not because the programming is wrong, but because the delivery mechanism fails them at the gym door.
+Meanwhile, Fitness+ serves gym-goers with the same one-size-fits-all video for a 120 lb beginner and a 200 lb intermediate.
+Apple Watch already knows your HRV, sleep, and heart rate mid-set — and does nothing with it to adapt the session.
+That's the gap.

 Approach